subhang/UtilCodes/README.md

 # PowerMusic
-This uses command line interface to download the song along with its lyrics and to play the song while showing its lyrics in the terminal simultaneously with just one command.
+PowerMusic uses command line interface to download the song along with its lyrics and to play the song while showing its lyrics in the terminal simultaneously with just one command.

 To get going open terminal in Linux or Mac OS X and type: